Milover/fetchref/README.md

 - [x] Sci-Hub returns HTTP 200 even if the article is unavailable, so sometimes we download garbage and we need to check for this somehow
     - if we can't extract the article URL, report and don't attempt download
+- [ ] separate the citation fetching and resource download to different subcommands
 - [ ] add more functionality for managing citations
 	- [ ] add flag for enabling new citations to be appended to an existing `citations` file